dsohk/rancher-devsecops-workshop/docs/part-2.md

 ### Adapt Jenkinsfile for workshop

-In GitHub, navigate to your forked repoistory `Spring-Petclinic`.
+1) In GitHub, navigate to your forked repoistory `Spring-Petclinic`.

+2) Edit the Jenkinsfile

-The only change to our Jenkins file to adapt to our worksop requirement is the change in line 11.
+The only change to our Jenkins file is in `Line 11` to adapt to our worksop requirement.

 In line 11, replace `your_name` with `your github account name`